Aliases for AKR1B1 Gene

 AKR1B1 (Aldo-Keto Reductase Family 1, Member B1 (Aldose Reductase)) is a Protein Coding gene.
 Diseases associated with AKR1B1 include diabetic neuropathy and diabetic cataract.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Fructose and mannose metabolism and Galactose metabolism.
 GO annotations related to this gene include oxidoreductase activity and aldo-keto reductase (NADP) activity.
 An important paralog of this gene is AKR1C2.

 UniProtKB/Swiss-Prot for AKR1B1 Gene

 Catalyzes the NADPH-dependent reduction of a wide variety of carbonyl-containing compounds to their corresponding alcohols with a broad range of catalytic efficiencies.